Information used by fdroid update

 If specified, F-Droid will verify the output APK file of a build against the

-one specified.
-You can use %v and %c to point to the version name and
+to point to the version name and

 version code of the current build.
 To verify the F-Droid client itself you